protoben/qsim/README.md

   rather than producing a sane error message.
 - Empty qasm files cause an assert failure, rather than a sane error message.
-- Because of the exponential blowup in number of states, using register widths greater than about 9 tends to cause stack overflow exceptions.
+- Because of the exponential blowup in number of states, using register widths greater than about 9 tends to cause stack overflows.
 - Specifying qubit positions outside the register silently and harmlessly fails, whereas it should probably cause a warning or an error.